 Álvaro E. Garza-Galván

-Álvaro advises domestic and international clients on a broad spectrum of matters, and has a particularly strong track record in M&A, banking and finance and securities transactions.
+Álvaro advises domestic and international clients on a broad spectrum of matters, and has a particularly strong track record in M&A, debt finance and securities transactions.

 Clients such as Banorte, PEMEX, CFE, Fibra Shop, GAP, HSBC, Actinver, Goldman Sachs, Afirme and CLS Bank International value his ability to provide knowledgeable transactional and regulatory advice in fields related to their products and services, including their day-to-day relations with regulators and other public authorities.